kamal17701/aws-devops-ci-cd-eks-project/README.md

 A **production-style DevOps project** demonstrating a complete, automated delivery pipeline for a containerised Java microservice on AWS.

 Every layer is covered: application build → containerisation → cloud infrastructure provisioning → Kubernetes deployment → monitoring and alerting.
-The focus is on **automation, reliability, and the engineering discipline** that separates a working pipeline from a production-ready one.
+The focus is on **automation and production best practices** that separates a working pipeline from a production-ready one.

 **The pipeline in one line:**
 ```